Tim9Liu9/TimLiu-iOS/Swift.md

 #### AR@

-* [awesome-arkit](https://github.com/olucurious/awesome-arkit) 👍👍👍 A curated list of awesome ARKit projects and resources.
+* [awesome-arkit](https://github.com/olucurious/awesome-arkit) - 👍👍👍 A curated list of awesome ARKit projects and resources.
-* [ARuler](https://github.com/duzexu/ARuler) Mesure distance using apple ARKit
+* [ARuler](https://github.com/duzexu/ARuler) - Mesure distance using apple ARKit.
+* [Findme](https://github.com/mmoaay/Findme) - An ARKit App that can help your friends to find you.
-* [ARKit-CoreLocation](https://github.com/ProjectDent/ARKit-CoreLocation) Combines the high accuracy of AR with the scale of GPS data.
+* [ARKit-CoreLocation](https://github.com/ProjectDent/ARKit-CoreLocation) - Combines the high accuracy of AR with the scale of GPS data.
-* [ARCharts](https://github.com/Boris-Em/ARCharts) Lovely Augmented Reality Charts for iOS - Built with ARKit
+* [ARCharts](https://github.com/Boris-Em/ARCharts) - Lovely Augmented Reality Charts for iOS - Built with ARKit.
-* [arkit-smb-homage](https://github.com/bjarnel/arkit-smb-homage) An implementation of a Super Mario Bros-like game in augmented reality with ARKit and SceneKit.
+* [arkit-smb-homage](https://github.com/bjarnel/arkit-smb-homage) - An implementation of a Super Mario Bros-like game in augmented reality with ARKit and SceneKit.
-* [ARKit-Sampler](https://github.com/shu223/ARKit-Sampler) Code examples for ARKit.
+* [ARKit-Sampler](https://github.com/shu223/ARKit-Sampler) - Code examples for ARKit.
 * [ARVideoKit](https://github.com/AFathi/ARVideoKit) - Capture & record ARKit videos 📹, photos 🌄, Live Photos 🎇, and GIFs 🎆..
+* [SmileToUnlock](https://github.com/rsrbk/SmileToUnlock) - This library uses ARKit Face Tracking in order to catch a user's smile.

 #### 全景@